Achieving Secrecy Capacity of the Wiretap Channel and Broadcast Channel with a Confidential Component: Polar Coding for Broadcast Channel with Confidential Messages

 The encoding stage described passes the sequences $u^N(j),j=1,\dots,m$ to the second stage which is responsible for actual communication.
-Upon observing the channel outputs, both receivers perform decoding, which will be described below in Sect.~\ref{subsec:decoding}.
+Upon observing the channel outputs, both receivers perform decoding, which will be described below in Sec.~\ref{subsec:decoding}.